 So probably fake.

-Um, Trump just signed some executive order that they say will uh according to the post-millennial, it will supercharge pediatric cancer research with AI.
+Trump just signed some executive order that they say will, according to the post-millennial, it will supercharge pediatric cancer research with AI.

-So I think it's mostly an AI-related thing, but they want to direct the AI looking at all the apparently they have immense amounts of cancer data that would be relevant to childhood, but they don't really have an excellent way to see what that data means, which is strange.
+So, I think it's mostly an AI-related thing, but they want to direct the AI at looking at all the, apparently, they have immense amounts of cancer data that would be relevant to childhood, but they don't really have an excellent way to see what that data means, which is strange.

 I would think that they would have.

-Because if they fix it for children, well, you know, they're not gonna be working on prostate cancer for children, but uh they might they might learn something about cancer that can be useful, keep me alive a few more years.
+Because if they fix it for children, well, you know, they're not going to be working on prostate cancer for children, but they might learn something about cancer that could be useful, keep me alive a few more years.

-Well, anyway, the volcano, the the uh non-active volcano apparently has the largest lithium deposits in the world in America.
+Well, anyway, the volcano, the non-active volcano, apparently has the largest lithium deposits in the world in America.

 So America has the largest lithium deposit in the world.